giucamp/density/README.md

 Relaxed guarantees
 ------------
 Function queues use type erasure to handle callable objects of heterogeneous types.
 By default two operations are captured for each element type: invoke-destroy, and just-destroy.
-Anyway the 3th template parameter of all function queues is an enum of type [function_type_erasure](http://peggysansonetti.it/tech/density/html/namespacedensity.html#a80100b808e35e98df3ffe74cc2293309) that can be used to exclude the second operation, so that the function queue will not be able to destroy a callable without invoking it.
+The third template parameter of all function queues is an enum of type [function_type_erasure](http://peggysansonetti.it/tech/density/html/namespacedensity.html#a80100b808e35e98df3ffe74cc2293309) that controls the type erasure: the value function_manual_clear excludes the second operation, so that the function queue will not be able to destroy a callable without invoking it.
 This gives a performance benefit, at the price that the queue can't be cleared, and that the user must ensure that the queue is empty when destroyed.
-In the manual clean mode the layout of a value in the function queue is composed by:
+Internally, in manual-clean mode, the layout of a value in the function queue is composed by:

  - an overhead pointer (that points to the next value, and keeps the state of the value in the least significant bits)
  - the runtime type, actually a pointer to the invoke-destroy function
  - the eventual capture

+So if you put a captureless lambda or a pointer to a function, you are advancing the tail pointer by the space required by 2 pointers.
 Anyway lock-free queues and spin-locking queues align their values to [density::concurrent_alignment](http://peggysansonetti.it/tech/density/html/namespacedensity.html#ae8f72b2dd386b61bf0bc4f30478c2941), so they are less dense than the other queues.

 All queues but `function_queue` and `heter_queue` are concurrency enabled.
+By default they allow multiple producers and multiple consumers.
 The class templates [lf_function_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1lf__function__queue.html), [lf_hetr_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1lf__heter__queue.html), [sp_function_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1sp__function__queue.html) and [sp_hetr_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1sp__heter__queue.html) allow to specify, with 2 independent template arguments of type [concurrency_cardinality](http://peggysansonetti.it/tech/density/html/namespacedensity.html#aeef74ec0c9bea0ed2bc9802697c062cb), whether multiple threads are allowed to produce, and whether multiple threads are allowed to consume:

     // single producer, multiple consumers: